Wild score 3 power-play goals in 3-2 win over Canucks

+"Three goals on the power play, that's the recipe for a win on the road.
+It's a good two points for us," said Mikael Granlund, who had two assists.

-Ryan Suter and Zach Parise also scored for Minnesota.
-Devan Dubnyk made 29 saves and Mikael Granlund had two assists.
+Zach Parise also scored for the Wild, and Devan Dubnyk made 29 saves.

-Josh Leivo scored on his first shot in a Canucks uniform.
-Tyler Motte also had a goal for Vancouver, which has lost 12 of 13.
+Josh Leivo scored on his first shot in a Vancouver uniform.
+Tyler Motte also had a goal for the young Canucks, who have lost 12 of 13.
 Anders Nilsson stopped 25 shots.

+"Our team hasn't got the results and it's hard when you don't win," coach Travis Green said.
+"But I'll give our team credit - they're going out and competing.
+They're not letting themselves not show up.
+And that's hard when you haven't won in a while."

+Minnesota has 11 power-play goals in its last 10 games and ranks ninth in the NHL with the man advantage.

 The 25-year-old left wing was traded to Vancouver from Toronto on Monday for AHL forward Michael Carcone.
 Leivo had four goals and two assists in 27 games for the Maple Leafs this season.